Project Overview

 What are the benefits of opening a NC Quick Pass account?

 Using a NC Quick Pass transponder is the fastest, easiest way to pay for tolls in North Carolina and other states that accept SunPass, Peach Pass and E-ZPass transponders.
-Whether you are an individual or business looking to save time and money by using toll roads in North Carolina or other states, NC Quick Pass offers a range of transponders to fit all of your needs.
-Plus, you can save money on North Carolina toll rates compared to the Bill by Mail rate, and enjoy discounted rates in some other states (for rates charged to NC Quick Pass customers on other toll facilities, please contact the respective toll agency).
+Plus, you can save money on North Carolina toll rates compared to the Bill by Mail rate, and enjoy discounted rates in some other states.

 What happens if I don’t have a NC Quick Pass?